Foods | Cooking

 I created these delicious Savory Garlic Rolls as something different to serve with

-be mixed and the rolls filled, shaped, and frozen long before you want to
+mixed and the rolls filled, shaped, and frozen long before you want to serve them.

 Check out Linda's Bread Making Hints: